 A full day of sun will give you’re the strongest sea holly plants and the most blooms.
 They can handle a bit of partial shade, but the plants will be floppy.

-- Soil: Sea holly is not particular about soil pH.
-Anything around the neutral range would be good.
-However, the plants need good drainage or they will die off.
+Once established, sea holly is very drought tolerant and won’t need additional water unless subjected to a prolonged, hot, drought.
 Sea holly has a long taproot.
 This makes it very drought tolerant, but it also means it is getting its water from deep in the soil and surface moisture will just allow the crown to rot.

-- Planting: Sea holly transplants easily as seedlings, but it gets more difficult as the plants mature, which is why you don’t see a lot of them in plant nurseries.
+Because sea holly has a tap root, it does not divide easily.
+You can, however, take root cuttings in the spring.
+Sea holly transplants easily as seedlings, but it gets more difficult as the plants mature, which is why you don’t see a lot of them in plant nurseries.
 If you want to move volunteers, do it early.

-The Best Varieties of Sea Holly to Grow
+Varieties of Sea Holly

-It’s getting harder and harder to recommend varieties because new introductions come out every year and claim the shelf space of older types.
+New introductions come out every year and claim the shelf space of older types.
 They’re all lovely, but some grow better in different conditions, so check to see which are successful in your area.